Media Shower Interviews Chris Genge of 1st on the List

-In the interview, Chris Genge was asked several questions about current SEO best practices and what it takes for a website to rank in the Search Engines.
-Here are just some snippets of the interview.
+In the Chris Genge interview, he was asked several questions about current SEO best practices at his company 1st on the List Promotion, and what it takes for a website to rank in the Search Engines.
+Here are just some snippets from the interview.

 Finish this sentence: “If a company’s goal is to truly be ‘first on the list’ of search engine rankings, the most important step they should take is…”